UltimateHackingKeyboard/firmware/README.md

 ## Extended macros

-Extended macro commands are built in by default, but need to be enabled by `set macroEngine.extendedCommands 1`.
-It is also possible to just pass `make-release.js --extendedMacros`, or `make CUSTOM_CFLAGS=-DEXTENDED_MACROS`.
+Extended macro commands are built in by default, but need to be enabled by `set macroEngine.extendedCommands 1` macro command.
+It is also possible to build with `make-release.js --extendedMacros`, or `make CUSTOM_CFLAGS=-DEXTENDED_MACROS`.
 Further documentation is available in Agent's macro reference side pane, or (in more technical terms) in [doc-dev](doc-dev).

 ## Custom Firmwares